 - (a) We did not audit the financial statements of ten subsidiaries and two partnership firms whose financial statements reflects total assets of ₹ 1,10,688.60 lakh as at 31st March, 2019 and total revenue of ₹ 24,482.42 lakh for the year ended on that date.
 The consolidated financial statement also includes the Group's share of net loss (including other comprehensive income) of ₹ 5.02 lakh for the year ended 31st March, 2019, as considered in the consolidated financial statement, in respect of a joint venture, whose financial statements have not been audited by us.
-These financial statements have been audited by other auditors, whose report has been furnished to us by the Management and our opinion on the consolidated financial statement, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, partnership firms and joint ventures and disclosures included in respect of these subsidiaries, partnership firms and joint ventures and disclosures included in respect of these subsidiaries, partnership firms and joint ventures and disclosures included in respect of these subsidiaries, partnership firms and joint ventures and disclosures included in respect of these subsidiaries, partnership firms and joint ventures. - (b) The consolidated financial statements also include the Group's share of net profit (including other comprehensive income) of ₹ Nil for the year ended 31st March, 2019, as considered in the consolidated financial statements, in respect of an associate, whose financial statements have not been audited by us.
+These financial statements have been audited by other auditors, whose report has been furnished to us by the Management and our opinion on the consolidated financial statement, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, partnership firms and joint venturesand our report in terms of sub-section (3) and (11) of section 143 of the Act, in so far as it relates to the amounts and disclosures included in respect of these subsidiaries, partnership firms and joint ventures, is based solely on the report of other auditors. - (b) The consolidated financial statements also include the Group's share of net profit (including other comprehensive income) of ₹ Nil for the year ended 31st March, 2019, as considered in the consolidated financial statements, in respect of an associate, whose financial statements have not been audited by us.
 These financial statements are unaudited and have been furnished to us by the Management and our opinion on the consolidated financial statements, in so far as it relates to the amounts and disclosures included in respect of that associate, and our report in so far as it relates to the aforesaid associate, is based solely on such unaudited financial statements.
 In our opinion and according to the information and explanations given to us by the Management, these financial statements are not material to the Group.